Abbsalehi/read_exr_files/README.md

 1- numpy: A fundamental package for scientific computing with Python.

-2- Thanks for the [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr) library that helps to read and write exr files.
+2- Thanks for [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr) library that helps to read and write exr files.

 To install these packages, use the following pip commands: